Markdown

 4. Push the commit to your fork.

 5. Change directory to your website’s directory.
-Then if you do a git status you’d see a change in the SHA of your submodule.
+Then if you do a git diff you’d see a change in the SHA of your submodule.
 Commit the SHA.
 Like just do git add adn then git commit.

 6. Then once you push to Netlify, Netlify will checkout the correct commit using the SHA of the submodule.